Seborrheic keratosis

 A seborrheic keratosis is a non-cancerous (benign) skin tumour that originates from cells, namely keratinocytes, in the outer layer of the skin called the epidermis.
 Like liver spots, seborrheic keratoses are seen more often as people age.

 The tumours (also called lesions) appear in various colours, from light tan to black.
 They are round or oval, feel flat or slightly elevated, like the scab from a healing wound, and range in size from very small to more than 2.5 cm across.
 They are often associated with other skin conditions, including basal cell carcinoma.
-Rarely seborrheic keratosis and basal cell carcinoma occur at the same location.
-At clinical examination the differential diagnosis include a wart and melanoma.
-Because only the top layers of the epidermis are involved, seborrheic keratoses are often described as having a "pasted on" appearance.
-Some dermatologists refer to seborrheic keratoses as "seborrheic warts", because they resemble warts, but strictly speaking the term "warts" refers to lesions that are caused by the human papillomavirus.
+Sometimes, seborrheic keratosis and basal cell carcinoma occur at the same location.
+At clinical examination, a differential diagnosis considers warts and melanomas.
+Because only the top layers of the epidermis are involved, seborrheic keratoses are often described as having a "pasted-on" appearance.
+Some dermatologists refer to seborrheic keratoses as "seborrheic warts", because they resemble warts, but strictly speaking, the term "warts" refers to lesions that are caused by the human papillomavirus.